Everything you need to know about enrolling and unenrolling participants in Moodle courses.

 - Select a role from the Assign role drop-down menu:

 - Use Auditor to permit them to view course materials, participate in all course activities (Quizzes, Forums, etc.), and receive grades.
-The Auditor and Registered student roles are identical.

 - Use Non-editing teacher to permit them to view and grade students' coursework and view students' grades.

-- Use Other editing teacher for teachers who ALSO need to enroll people or upload, copy, edit and delete course materials and activities.
+- Use Other editing teacher for teachers who ALSO need to enroll people or upload, copy, edit, and delete course materials and activities.
 The Other editing teacher and Instructor of record roles are identical.

 - Click Enroll users.